C-Kianian/Pest-Chatbot/README.md

 When running w/ Exllamav2:
 pros: fully local, no rate/token limits.
 cons: requires 15gb of gpu ~ limited by hardware, slower than the api.
+*Please note that due to my computer limitations the Exllama notebooks were ran on kaggle using the 2x T4 gpu option

 When running w/ HuggingFace api: pros: fast compared to exllamav2, can easily use different models, allows the user to surpass hardware limitations.